lmikkelc5/data-acquisition-blog/README.md

 ### yearcomp.ipynb

 In this file I explore my theory that as smartphones become more and more essential to life the ownership of them becomes less and less correlated with income.
 In this file I take each dataset and then find the correlation for each one and then graph it to show the trend that I extracted from the data.
-I then added a trend line to show the overall trend from 2021 - 2023.

 I then used Fisher's r-to-z test to see if this difference is statistically significant and it is with a p-value of 0.00005 which is much less than 0.05.

+I also looked at the correlation between income and age which ahd similar behavior from 2021 to 2023.